Table of Contents

 - Readiness to adopt and configure new HR technologies to meet its mission, culture, and people management processes and practices.

-Another key consideration is how prepared the organization is to adopt AI technologies for candidate screening, job matching, and selection decisions.
+Another key consideration is the organization's preparedness to adopt AI technologies for candidate screening, job matching, and selection decisions.
 LinkedIn research had found that organizational readiness is not a given, with surveyed companies reporting varying levels of adoption:

 - Integrating AI (11% of surveyed companies)